NuGet/docs.microsoft.com-nuget/docs/create-packages/Overview-and-Workflow.md

 Whatever the case, creating a package begins with deciding what it should contain along with its identifier, version number, copyright information, etc...

-When you've prepared all the necessary content, you can use the "pack" comamnd to put everything together into a `.nupkg` file.
-You're then ready to deploy the package to whatever host makes it available to other developers.
+When you've prepared all the necessary content, you can use the "pack" command to put everything together into a `.nupkg` file.
+Then you're ready to deploy the package to whatever host makes it available to other developers.

 > [!Tip]
 > A NuGet package with the `.nupkg` extension is simply a ZIP file.
 To easily examine any package's contents, change the extension to `.zip` and expand its contents as usual.
 Just be sure to change the extension back to `.nupkg` before attempting to upload it to a host.